hetzneronline/community-content/tutorials/ApacheSslClientAuth.md

 ## Step 1 - Install Apache web server and OpenSSL

-The first step you need to do is to install the Apache web server and openssl (e. g. using "apt"):
+The first step you need to do is to install the Apache web server and openssl (e. g. using "apt").
+You only need to do this if you haven't installed the Apache web server and openssl before.
 ```bash
 apt install apache2 openssl ssl-cert
 ```